Skip to main content

 Note: Although the workflows are extremely similar, you still need to create two separate tasks to scrape the two lists, using different XPaths.

-The main steps are shown in the menu on the right.
+The main steps are listed in the menu on the right, and you can access the sample task here.

 1. Create a Go to Web Page - to open the target web page